pisceanfoot/DataStaxDay/README.md

 ```
 describe tables
 ```
-> Of course, if there are tables with the same name in different keyspaces it may be wiser to continue to use a keyspace prefix to avoid inadvertently modifying the data in the wrong table!
+> Of course, if there are tables with the **same name** in **other** keyspaces it may be wiser to continue to use a keyspace prefix to avoid inadvertently modifying the data in the wrong table!

 We can check how many rows there are in our table after the insert of five rows:
 ```